resemble-ai/resemble-node/README.md

 ## Features

 * Typescript definitions
-* Works with NodeJS and Deno
+* Works with NodeJS, Deno, and the browser!
 * Supports the V2 API

 ## Test!